TYPO3/Fluid/Documentation/Syntax/ViewHelpers.rst

 Fluid Syntax: ViewHelpers
 =========================

-ViewHelper calls can be written in two distinct syntaxes: Tag syntax and inline syntax.
+ViewHelper calls can be written using two distinct syntaxes—tag syntax and inline syntax.

 ViewHelpers are grouped into namespaces and can be organized in folders.

 When a ViewHelper is called in a template, you specify the namespace identifier, followed